 Twisted Lemon

-For a cocktail haunt off the beaten track, Twisted Lemon is the hotspot every Brightonion will know but daytrippers might not.
+For a cocktail haunt off the beaten track, Twisted Lemon is the hotspot every Brightonian will know, but daytrippers might not.
 Situated just off Middle Street, the award-winning bar serves up expertly mixed cocktails, from your classics through to bespoke, signature cocktails.

 If you can’t find a seat, down the road you’ll also find their sister company, Twisted Lime.